Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: An Algorithm for ``Bounded-degree'' Databases

 Intuitively, the source for the above intractability is that, according to its definition, a hypertree decomposition might mix together in some vertex variables and atoms that might instead be evaluated independently.
 Usually, this is not a main issue.
 Indeed, \emph{normal forms} have been defined~\cite{SGL04,GS08}, which typically correspond to more efficient decompositions, and it has been shown that focusing on normal forms is not restrictive, as any given hypertree decomposition can be transformed into a normal form one by preserving its width.
 Here, things are different as, by mixing in some vertex variables and atoms that might be evaluated independently, we can in principle end up with a better degree value.
 Our intuition is confirmed by the result below, evidencing that over normal form decompositions the picture is completely different.
 Let $\kNFHD$ be the class of all width-$k$ hypertree decompositions in normal form.

-\begin{theorem} Computing $\DB$-optimal decompositions over $\kNFHD$ is feasible in polynomial time. \end{theorem} \begin{proof} Let $Q$ be a query and let $\DB$ a database for it.
+\begin{thm} Computing $\DB$-optimal decompositions over $\kNFHD$ is feasible in polynomial time. \end{thm} \begin{proof} Let $Q$ be a query and let $\DB$ a database for it.
 Deciding whether $Q$ has a hypertree decomposition in $\kNFHD$ is feasible in polynomial time~\cite{gott-etal-99}.
 Therefore, let us focus on the case where the goal is precisely to compute any $\DB$-optimal decomposition in normal form therein.

 Let $\mathcal{N}$ be the set of all possible vertices of any width-$k$ hypertree decomposition $\tuple{T,\chi,\lambda}$ for the query $Q$.

 Consider the function $v_{\onDB}:\mathcal{N}\mapsto \mathbb{R^+}$ such that, $\forall p\in \mathcal{N}$,